 Candidates for the health and exercise science program are not required to have a specific undergraduate major or minor.
 However, an undergraduate concentration in the sciences is preferred.
 Candidates for the program generally pursue research careers in exercise science laboratories (exercise physiology, biomechanics, or rehabilitation), and/or direct programs of exercise training or rehabilitation (YMCAs, corporate fitness programs, and cardiac rehabilitation).
 The prerequisites for this program include course work in human anatomy, human physiology, physiology of exercise, and biomechanics.
-These courses should be completed before admission to the program, but with departmental approval some of them may be completed during the regular course of study.
+These courses should be completed before admission to the program.
 None of the prerequisites may apply toward the graduate degree.
 All students in the program are required to take the following courses: 660, 675, 715, 721, 733, 761, 763, 765, 783-784 and 791-792.
 Students can normally expect to spend two years in this program.
-The first year is devoted to required course work and the identification of a thesis topic.
+The first year is devoted to required coursework and the identification of a thesis topic.
 The research and data collection for the thesis are usually completed in the second year.
-The second year also allows an opportunity for elective coursework outside the department and students may elect a variety of more specialized courses in areas of particular interest.
+The second year also allows an opportunity for elective coursework outside the department.

-The Departments of Medicine and Health and Exercise Science have joined in a cooperative effort to sponsor a cardiac rehabilitation program for patients in the community with documented coronary disease.
-As part of the course work in Health and Exercise Science 761 and 765, graduate students serve an internship in the cardiac rehabilitation program to gain practical experience as exercise specialists.
-After serving an internship with the cardiac rehabilitation program during the first academic year, each candidate will have the opportunity to participate in the workshop and certification sessions for exercise specialists which are offered through the American College of Sports Medicine (ACSM).
-These sessions are conducted on campus during the third week of June.
-Satisfactory completion of the ACSM certification requirement allows the candidate to assume an appointment with the cardiac rehabilitation program.
-In the first year, candidates are expected to teach one departmental laboratory course each semester, Exercise for Health, a one-credit course for first-year undergraduate students.
+The Department of Health and Exercise Science supports the Healthy Exercise and Lifestyle Programs (HELPS), a chronic disease prevention program for the local community.
+As part of the coursework in HES 761 and 765, graduate students serve an internship in HELPS to gain practical experience as clinical exercise specialists.
+After serving an internship with HELPS during the first academic year, each student will have the opportunity to participate in the workshop and certification sessions for exercise specialists which are offered through the American College of Sports Medicine (ACSM).
+In the first year, students are expected to teach one departmental laboratory course each semester, Exercise for Health, a one-credit course for first-year undergraduate students.
 This experience fulfills the departmental language skill requirement for graduation.